crate/cratedb-guide/docs/feature/query/recurrent.md

 Specifically for CrateDB Cloud deployments, there is the SQL Job Scheduler option.
 As the name says, it allows you to schedule jobs in the Cloud platform to run in a defined interval through a centralized user interface.
 Whether you're looking to move data between tables or schedule regular data exports, the SQL Job Scheduler equips you with the necessary tools.

-You can use the Cloud Console Automation menu to create a new job, as demonstrated below.
-Start by defining the job’s name and its interval then the exact query you want to run, as seen below.
-Once defined, you can activate or deactivate the job.
-Once the job is created, you can check the execution history.
+Use the Cloud Console Automation menu to create a new job.
+Define the name, interval, and the exact query to run.
+You can activate/deactivate the job and review its execution history.

 ![Screenshot 2024-06-19 at 10.09.35|690x287](https://us1.discourse-cdn.com/flex020/uploads/crate/original/2X/4/4b40ad5c25d287bbcad25b2d18f8000c78961f10.png)